MatBitt/solucao-syngenta/README.md

 ```

-To run the (failing) test:
+To run the test:

 ```
 $ py.test
 ```

-To run the main file, go to src/:
+To run the main file go to src/:

 ```
 $ cd src/